Taming-the-BEAST/Skyline-plots/README.md

 ### Visualizing the Birth-Death Skyline Output

-There is no equivalent visualization of the `*.log` file of a BDSKY analysis in tracer as there is for the Bayesian Coalescent Skyline.
+There is no equivalent visualization of the skyline plot of a Birth-death Skyline (BDSKY) analysis in Tracer as there is for the Coalescent Bayesian Skyline.
 But because BDSKY separates the full tree into equally spaced intervals, we can already get an idea of the inference just by looking at the inferred {% eqinline R_e %} values (see [Figure 19](#fig:bdsky_dynamics)).
 This gives us a good idea of the trend, but it is not completely accurate.
-Since every posterior sample has a different origin, the time spanned by each interval is slightly different in each posterior sample.
+Since we are also estimating the origin parameter, the interval times are slightly different in each posterior sample.
 Thus, the different intervals overlap slightly.
-The advantage to this is that we get a smooth estimate through time.
-The disadvantage is that we need to do some extra post-processing to plot the skyline.
+The advantage of this is that we get a smooth estimate through time.
+The disadvantage is that we need to do some extra post-processing to plot the smooth skyline.

 <figure>
 	<a id="fig:bdsky_dynamics"></a>